 Title - Vehicles (cars, trucks, etc.) and utility/vessel trailers must have a Florida Title as proof of ownership.
-There are some exceptions: mopeds, motorized bicycles and trailers weighing less than 2,000 pounds do not require a title.
+There are some exceptions: mopeds, motorized bicycles and trailers weighing 1,999 pounds or less (empty weight) do not require a title.
 Titles may be held in paper form or electronically in the database of the Florida DHSMV (Department of Highway Safety & Motor Vehicles).

 Registration - Utility/vessel trailers and all vehicles (except motorized bicycles) must have a Florida registration which consists of a:

 - License plate (also know as tag) - displayed on the rear of the vehicle.
 (There are some exceptions for certain commercial vehicles.)
 The license plate is used for 10 years and a new decal attached when renewed annually (once a year) or biennially (once every two years).